ALife-Newsletter/Newsletter/edition_024/45_dynamicalEvolution.md

 The introduction does a really good job of walking you through examples showing that DNA is not a map of the organism: very different organisms can have identical DNA, some organisms have complex reproduction cycles where replication happens several times, etc.

 It also offers a critique of Von Neumann's self-replicating automaton, and defines the concept of Dynamical Selection, which selects for stable reproduction potentially regardless of fitness.
-If you like hand drawn chickens and frogs, I recommend reading the full paper.
+If you like hand-drawn chickens and frogs, I recommend reading the full paper.

 ![A figure from the paper showing crazy-looking hand drawn chickens](img/chickens.png)